-An inspector must determine if an existing tank is watertight.
+An inspector must determine if an existing tank is watertight during a compliance inspection.
 Without inspecting the tank for soundness, the inspector cannot issue a certificate of compliance.
 Any tank that is not watertight is, in essence, a cesspool.
 If the tank is watertight, then it meets the minimum requirement.
+Maintainers must also determine the watertightness of tanks they service, record this information, and share it with the system owner.